kdeldycke/awesome-engineering-team-management/readme.md

 - “The system a software developer works in shapes their performance so much more than individual differences.” ([source](https://news.ycombinator.com/item?id=21972033)).

 - [Performance review generator](https://mschmitt.org/performance/) - Tired of writing reviews?
-Automate it\!
+Automate it!

 ## Compensation